Modeling partially-ionized dense plasma using wavepacket molecular dynamics: Numerical implementation

 \section{Numerical implementation}

-By including bound state orbitals in the many-body wavefunction, this work proposes an extension to the anisotropic wave packet model developed in Ref. ~\cite{Svensson2023}.
-Furthermore, the existing \textsc{lammps} ~\cite{LAMMPS} implementation has been extended to include the additional bound-state Coulomb and Pauli potentials specified.
-In this section we detail an on-the-fly scheme to compute these additional terms allowing for an efficient numerical implementation.
+By including bound state orbitals in the many-body wavefunction, this work proposes an extension to the anisotropic wavepacket model developed in Ref.~\cite{Svensson2023}.
+Furthermore, the existing \textsc{lammps}~\cite{LAMMPS} implementation has been extended to include the additional bound-state Coulomb and Pauli potentials specified.
+Embedding our model within the larger \textsc{lammps} ecosystem, allows efficient parallelization through domain decomposition.
+This permits scalable simulations that can handle large numbers of particles~\cite{Svensson2023}.
+To further streamline numerical performance, an implementation for graphics processing units, which is possible within \textsc{lammps}, could be employed to access longer timescales.

+In this section we detail an on-the-fly scheme to compute the additional Coulomb and Pauli terms, allowing for an efficient numerical implementation.